GSA/digitalgov.gov/content/posts/2015-05-18-digitalgov-summit-live-from-the-comfort-of-your-desk.md

   - White House
 ---

-The DigitalGov platform helps federal agencies meet 21st century digital expectations, and we’ve planned our second [DigitalGov Summit](https://summit.WHATEVER) with this mission and your needs in mind.
-The theme is open and [the agenda](https://summit.WHATEVER/agenda/) is packed with presentations about how “opening” data, content, contracts and talent makes digital citizen services better, more effective and even cheaper.
+The DigitalGov platform helps federal agencies meet 21st century digital expectations, and we’ve planned our second [DigitalGov Summit]({{< relref "/summit.WHATEVER/agenda.md" >}}) is packed with presentations about how “opening” data, content, contracts and talent makes digital citizen services better, more effective and even cheaper.

 ## Attending Virtually